What Didn't Work

 How We See Ourselves in the Market: - We’re taking the social curation of Jelly, the intimacy and clarity of Medium with the actionable utility of Hotel Tonight.
 We’re humanizing the discovery process and elevating/dignifying the recommendation in a way other platforms aren’t.
 Additionally, with the added emphasis upon mood we see Toast as a socially sourced Stumbleupon for restaurants.

-We are launching Toast later this Spring.
+We are launching Toast Summer 2015.
 Stay tuned!